domfarolino/algorithms/src/algorithm_practice/Datastructure_Algorithms/Tree/inOrderTraversalIterative/README.md

 correct inorder traversal: [1, 5, 9, 3, 8, 4, 7]
 ```

-Since an inorder traversal must first "visit" the left-most node in the tree,
+Since an inorder traversal first "visits" the left-most node in the tree,
 we know that our algorithm must simulate recursing left immediately.
 Recursion
 is naturally performed by pushing values on a stack (in stack frames), so that
 when the recursion unwinds, previous values can be re-visited in the reverse
 order that they were pushed.
-We can "simulate" recursing down the left-subtree
+Iteratively, we can walk down the left pointers of
-of a given node by iterating down the left subtree of a node as far as we can,
-pushing each node to a stack for later use.
-We do this until we cannot get any
+a subtree pushing each node we encounter to a stack for later use.
+We do this
-further.
+until we cannot go any further.

 ```
 stack: